What to do with someone's social media accounts when they die

 - Country the deceased gave as their home address when signing up

-- Estimated year the deceased opened their account
+- The estimated year the deceased opened their account

-- Estimated time that the account was last accessed – this includes if you think there might have been suspicious activity on the account by another user, or if you have checked the account
+- The estimated time that the account was last accessed – this includes if you think there might have been suspicious activity on the account by another user, or if you have checked the account

 You can email, fax or post the documentation to Microsoft.
 They aim to review and action your request within 48 working hours.
 It’s important to note that Microsoft will get rid of all documents received as part of the request once they’ve handled it, so only send copies of any information.
 You’ll be notified if your request has been unsuccessful.